dougal/dotfiles/TIL/vim.md

 Allows use of regular Vim keystrokes to edit a command.

-## Diagnostics
+## LSP Stuff

+Use `K` in normal mode to view information about the variable or function under the cursor.

-When running Neovim with an LSP, and the LSP points out things wrong, navigate between these with `[d` to go to the next diagnostic, and `]d` to go to the previous diagnostic.
+Navigate between diagnostics with `[d` to go to the next diagnostic, and `]d` to go to the previous diagnostic.